jdai-explore/MF4Bridge/README.md

 ---

-**MF4Bridge** - Professional MDF4 conversion made simple and reliable.
+**Footnote** - Project Documentation and code comments are generated with LLM and is reviewed by author.